bbekhit/AutoComplete-React/client/README.md

 ## Available Scripts

-In the project directory(client), you can run:
+In the project directory(client) run npm install to get all dependencies then you can run:

 ### `npm start`